Later today, I found out that I was in fact wearing school colors. Boise State to be exact -- GO BRONCOS!

 I took a Women Studies course in college.
 I wrote my final paper on how fashion magazines affect the self-esteem of woman.
 Nailed it!

 Having since moved past my collegiate ideals, I now read about 5 fashion magazines a month -- "research" for my wardrobe consultation business (write off!).
 Now, more than ever, most fashion magazines have a section wherein they show you one piece of clothing done two ways.
 Unfortunately, the piece of clothing is always something like a $285 blouse.
 Then they match it up with a $355 pair of pants for work OR for the casual weekend, a $175 denim micro mini.
-Nice!
+N

 Publishing house budget aside, I get the point.
 You should be able to wear your clothing more than one way.
 Whenever you are about to buy a new skirt (for example), stop and think -- What will I wear this with?
 Is that skirt worth buying if you also will have to buy a new top to go with it?
 Before this blog, I use to answer myself with a resounding "Hell yes!" and then keep shopping.
 If I felt particularly thrifty, I'll buy a dress -- its the top and bottom together.